Octo-Labs/easymarklet/README.md

 * Note : XDM is a work in progress.

+XDM bookmarklets allow you to insert an iframe from your app into the 'host' page which can communicate seamlessly with the bookmarklet code running in the 'host' page.

 To enable cross domain communictaion between your site and other pages on the 'net we need to be able to generate a fully qualified URL to your bookmarklet code.
 To set the correct host you should add this to each of your confing/environment/*.rb files.
 Adjust the :host accordingly. :port is optional.

     config.action_controller.default_url_options = {:host => 'localhost', :port => 3000}